 How do I join?

 There are no tryouts, just fill out the participation agreement on MaizePages.
 We welcome all experience levels, whether you have competed in national championships or do not know what a round kick is.The club generally holds an introductory class on each semester (fall, winter, and spring/summer).
 Contact us for more information.
 If you join more than halfway through the semester, it’s usually recommended that you wait a month or so until next term’s class to start.

 What should I expect when I come to practice?

 You should dress in comfortable workout clothing.
-Long pants are recommended, as shorts can provide a bit too much of a view for your partner when doing high kicks.
 Taekwondo is also performed barefoot, so be ready to take off your shoes (Taekwondo specific shoes are fine).

 Plan to arrive a few minutes early, so you’re ready to go when the room is ready.
 We usually jog to warmup and then do some group stretches before the main practice.
 Depending on the day, the theme of the practice might be forms, techniques, or sparring.

 Who leads the practices?